mswantek68/common-data-model-and-service/common-data-model/use.md

 re-use the entity definitions available to you.
 Common Data Model can be used by various applications and services including Microsoft Dataverse, Dynamics 365, Power Platform and Azure ensuring that all of your services can access the same data.
-Common Data Model is already available to many customers a great example of how Common Data Model can be leveraged is with the data-preparation capabilities in Power BI dataflows that creates data files which follow the Common Data Model definition, which is stored in Azure Data Lake.
+Common Data Model is already available to many customers.
+A great example of how Common Data Model can be leveraged is with the data-preparation capabilities in Power BI dataflows.
+Dataflows create data files which follow the Common Data Model definition and are stored in Azure Data Lake.
 The Common Data Model definitions are open and available to any service or application that wants to use them.

 ![Common Data Model with Dataverse](media/cdm-with-cds.png)